cstkennedy/2025-Spring-CS417-Semester-Project-Review-1/README.md

 # Overview

-This is the code generated as part of our Semester Project Review on 12 November.
+This is the code generated as part of the Semester Project Review.

 # Use of Code